Diagnosis of two evaluation paths to density-based descriptors of molecular electronic transitions

 \subsection{Tools for writing the density-based descriptors}

-In order to simplify the notations in this contribution, we will define two functionals, that will be used throughout this paper. \\ The first functional is constructed by considering a scalar, real function $f(\textbf{r})$ defined for any $\textbf{r} \in \mathbb{R}^3$.
-Its value in every point of space is used for constructing two others, $f_\pm (\textbf{r})$, according to the sign of $f(\textbf{r})$
+In order to simplify the notations in this contribution, we will define two functionals, that will be used throughout this paper. \\ The first functional is constructed by considering a real-valued function $f$ defined on $\mathbb{R}^3$.
+Its value in every point of space is used for constructing two others, $f_-$ and $f_+$, according to the sign of the $f$ entries: